 - 1. Press the On/Off button to switch on your radio. - 2.
-Press the Mode button as needed to select DAB radio mode. - 3 Press the Menu button to enter the DAB menu list. - Rotate the Tuning/Select control until 'Station order' is highlighted.
+Press the Mode button as needed to select DAB Radio mode. - 3.
+Press the Menu button to enter the DAB menu list. - Rotate the Tuning/Select control until 'Station order' is highlighted.
 Press the Tuning/Select control to enter the station order adjustment mode. - Rotate the Tuning/Select control to choose between 'Alphanumeric', 'Ensemble' and 'Valid'.
 'Alphanumeric' - sorts the station list alpha-numerically 0...9 A...Z.
 'Ensemble' - organises the station list by DAB multiplex.

-'Valid' - shows those stations for which a signal can be found ahead of those that the radio has marked as possibly unavailable.

-The current setting is indicated by an asterisk.

-- 6. Press the Tuning/Select control to select the required station order. - Press the Menu button as needed to return to the DAB menu or to the stations list.
+'Valid' - shows only those stations for which a signal can be found.
+The current setting is indicated by an asterisk. - 6.
+Press the Tuning/Select control to select the required station order. - Press the Menu button as needed to return to the DAB menu or to the stations list.